 As a matter of fact, Nuremberg has also a dark important side during the World War II and the rise of Nazism since it hosted the Nazi rallies and, later on, it became the site for the trials of war crimes at the Palace of Justice.
 There are the remaining structures of the Nazi Rally Grounds that can be visited showcasing the unbelievable megalomania of Hitler and its party.
 As it is located outside the old-town and needs some hours to visit, we left it for a later opportunity.

-1. Head to the Imperial Castle
+1. Imperial Castle

 The starting point of this walk is the Imperial Castle.
 Located on the top of a rocky hill in the north part of old-town Nuremberg, the Imperial Castle was one of the most important fortified imperial palaces of the Old Holy Roman Empire.
 But palace is a very strong word to use here, it is more like a group of medieval fortified buildings.
 Although from far it seems like a single complex, it consists of three distinct sections: the Imperial castle (Kaiserburg), the former Burgraves' castle (an adjoining structure built for managing the imperial property while the emperor was out visiting other parts of the realm), and the part built by the Imperial City at the eastern site (Reichsstädtische Bauten).
 The sections are separated from one another by gates and walls.
 As we still had another city to stop at we did not have time to visit the castle, but if you have time, the ticket for visiting the whole complex costs 7 EUR (more information here).